47 of The Best Sport Psychology Quotes

 Andrew Strauss

-Comment: This quote is not one that we had not come across before researching for this blog.
-This comes from one of the great thinkers of English cricket.
+Comment: This quote is not something we had encountered before researching this blog.
+It comes from one of the great thinkers of English cricket.
 It accurately explains that technical abilities (such as hitting a cover drive) don’t mean much without the mental side.
-Our coaching model Metuf explains this via the use of an analogy of an airplane.

 Eric Cantona

 Comment: This is such a great point from the Manchester United legend.
-What it sounds like he’s saying is there is only so much you can do on match day.
-Performers who take shortcuts in training hoping to “bring it” on match day are likely to be found wanting.
+It sounds like he’s saying there is only so much you can do on match day.
+Performers who take shortcuts in training hoping to “bring it” on match day will likely be found wanting.

 Gary Player

-Comment: This quote was originally linked with Samuel Goldwyn but was later popularised by Gary Player.
-What he/they are saying is actually 100% accurate.
-If luck is the random stuff in sports we have no influence over then we can reduce the role this plays in terms of results by ensuring high-quality effort.
+Comment: This quote was initially linked with Samuel Goldwyn but was later popularised by Gary Player.
+What he/they are saying is 100% accurate.
+If luck is the random stuff in sports we have no influence over; then we can reduce its role in terms of results by ensuring high-quality effort.
 You can read more on the psychology of luck in sports here.

 “I got more bruises, grass-burns and cuts in practice than in match play.”